Wydawnictwo Avia Artis - ebooki

 -

-“Burning Daylight” is a book by Jack London, an American novelist.
+“Lost Face” is a book by Jack London, an American novelist.
 A pioneer of commercial fiction and an innovator in the genre that would later become known as science fiction.
-Burning Daylight is a novel by Jack London, published in 1910, which was one of the best-selling books of that year and it was London's best-selling b
+Lost Face is a collection of seven short stories by Jack London.
+It takes its name from the first short story in the book, about a European adventurer in-

 - ePub + Mobi 12 pkt